0 Episodes and Counting…

 Keep an eye out this season for mentions of the Romulan supernova and evacuation, and the “Narada Incursion,” all of which you will hear more about shortly in the Kelvin films and in Star Trek: Picard.

-We now reach the end of Prodigy.
-As of this writing, it is unknown if there will be a third season, but personally, I share hope there is — it’s been a great show.
-In this finale, you will see an incident on Mars that is also explored in the following Short Trek.
-This event sets much of Star Trek - Picard in motion, so keep them in mind, but before we view that we’ll be taking a little sidetrip away from the Prime Universe…
+We now reach the last episodes of Prodigy.
+As of this writing, it seems unlikely that there will be a third season, but personally, I sure hope there is — it’s been a great show.
+In the finale, you will see an incident on Mars that is also explored in the following Short Trek.
+This event sets much of Star Trek - Picard in motion, so keep it in mind, but before we view Picard we’ll be taking a little sidetrip away from the Prime Universe…

 Okay.
 Deep breath.
 In 2387 the Romulan sun goes supernova, devastating the Romulan empire.
 A failed attempt by Starfleet to help stop this accidentally sends the Romulan mining vessel Narada back to 2233, creating an alternate reality known to fans as the “Kelvin Universe” or “Kelvinverse,” and referred to in-universe as the Narada Incursion.
 We'll be watching the three movies set in this universe next.
 It's essential to note that this new timeline DOES NOT replace the original “Prime” timeline, which still exists as it always has and to which we will be returning shortly.